muratk3n/thirdwave/en/tweets/2020/week15a.md

 # Tweets - Week 15a

+"@sid8998

+Disinfectant concentrations and contact times proven to reduce
+\#coronaviruses by 99.99%.
+Studies on various coronaviruses including one @hkumed on \#SARSCoV2.
+Summary: alcohol-based disinfectants good for skin.
+Chloroxylenol or diluted bleach good for surfaces"

+*2020-4-6 9:31:10*

+---

 Now that the dollar sign is reserved for math symbols I need to watch for the use of dollar sign, otherwise the rest is interpreted as math, effs up all the content.